api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 Each auction is split into two phases:

-1. Bidding phase - During this phase, auction participants are free to submit their bids.
+1. Bidding phase - During this phase, searchers are free to submit their bids.
    This phase takes `BIDDING_PHASE_LENGTH_SECONDS`.
 2. Awarding phase - During this phase, Auctioneer determines and awards the winner.
 Bids placed during this period are ignored.
 This phase takes the remainder of the auction length, that is